fujiokayu/serverless-web-driver/README.md

 deprecated and no under maintained.
 recommend you to use [sparticuz/chromium](https://github.com/Sparticuz/chromium) with playwright.
+The simple procedure is documented in the repository [playwright-lambda-environment](https://github.com/fujiokayu/playwright-lambda-environment).

 # serverless-web-driver